iakRulan/DCAE/README.md

 # Class Imbalance Wafer Defect Pattern Recognition Based on DeceFL Framework

-This repository comprises codes that reproduce experiments in "Class Imbalance Wafer Defect Pattern Recognition Based on DeceFL Framework".
+This repository comprises codes for the DCAE module that reproduce experiments in "Class Imbalance Wafer Defect Pattern Recognition Based on DeceFL Framework".

 ## Project Organization